svartika/MarvelApp/README.md

     		);
     	}

-## How to bind a generic ClickEventListener to my RecyclerView and trigger actions from it
+## How to bind a generic ClickEventListener to my RecyclerView and trigger actions from it using data binding
 I created an Effect class in controller.
-I did this instead of using enum with actions defined in it so that effect can be more generic.
+I created a class instead of using enum with actions defined in it so that effect can be more generic.

     public abstract class Effect {  }

-In AbsCharactersListPageController, I declared ClickListener, ClickEffect and passed the ClickListener to the State.
+In AbsCharactersListPageController, I declared ClickListener and ClickEffect.
+Then I passed the ClickListener to the State.

 	...
 	    class State {